Maybe you've noticed Keto/low carb diets have become pretty popular, and there is a good reason for that - Keto works.

 Getting into the Keto Mindset ~ The Issues

-I saw a person in the store the other day - a really nice, kind and intelligent person who I have known since the first grade.
+The other day I met a person at the grocery store.
+A really nice, kind and intelligent person who I have known since the first grade.

 She was enthusiastic when she asked me what I was "doing these days."

-But then when I told her that I am doing the Keto diet, she was all of a sudden terribly concerned for my health.
+But when I told her that I am doing the Keto diet, she was suddenly concerned for my health.

 She was sincere - she is that kind of person.